-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

 The Da Vinci Communications School Site Council is a great way to get involved in important decision making for the school.
-The DVC SSC meets throughout the year and discusses the school's LCAP, Single Plan or LEA Plan related to Title I funding, general school funding and budget issues, and a variety of other important topics.
+The DVC SSC meets throughout the year and discusses the school's LCAP, Single Plan or LEA Plan related to Title I funding, general school funding and budget issues, and a variety of other important topics including feedback on school culture, signature practices, and new initiatives.
 Throughout the year, there will be numerous opportunities to volunteer and make a difference!
 Please find opportunities below where volunteers are needed on campus, and please contact us with additional ways that you may be able to contribute to our school.
 Feel free to reach out to the Principal, Erin D'Souza (edsouza@davincischools.org).

-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

-While there are no family volunteer hour requirements, there are expected school events that we count on parents to be a part of, including Back to School Night, Exhibition Nights, Student-Led Conferences, and Presentations of Learning.
+While there are no family volunteer hour requirements, there are expected school events that we count on parents to be a part of, including Back to School Night, Exhibition Nights, and Student-Led Conferences.
 At least one family member over the age of 18 is expected to attend the following school events: